angelamchoi/card-game/README.md

 Difficulties Faced
+The following are some challenges I encountered:

 - Positioning Random Pictures
 	- This part was challenging for me.
 	- I used Fisher Yates Algorithm to help me randomly position my cards.
 Although it was challenging.
 I love this algorithm!
+- Locating
 - Start small and then scale up
 	- I learned that I need to start small with 4 cards and make it work.